 The saddle seat is the part of a horse saddle that the rider sits atop (not to be confused with saddle seat riding, a style of English horse riding often seen in competitions).
 Saddle seats are made by a variety of brands and come in different sizes.

 What size of Western saddle seat will you need?
 Well, that depends.
-Not the answer you wanted to hear, right?
 Let's explain why this seemingly simple question isn't so straightforward.